ajaj3030/TextAlert/README.md

    - Institution mentions (max 3 points)

 3. Summarization: Articles are summarized using either:
-   - OpenAI's GPT-3.5 (see src/summarizer.py, lines 26-44)
+   - OpenAI's GPT-3.5 (I would change this to 4o) (see src/summarizer.py, lines 26-44)
-   - Anthropic's Claude (see src/summarizer.py, lines 46-65)
+   - Anthropic's Claude Haiku (see src/summarizer.py, lines 46-65)

 4. Notification: Summaries are sent via SMS at scheduled times (see src/main.py, lines 7-31)